 We have added some further resources to our PSHE section.
 Following our sessions delivered in school, we have information regarding Honour-based Violence and Forced Marriage, Eating Disorders, and various materials on Mental Health.
 We encourage pupils and parents to click on the Curriculum tab, then click on PSHE.

-A chance to be involved in discussions regarding your local area.
-Residents are invited to the Hall Green North Ward Forum Meeting on 17th October 2018 which begins at 7pm and will be held at Highfield Hall, Highfield Road, B28 0HS.
-Come along, meet your Councillors and have your say on local issues and hear updates on what is happening in the ward.
+Your chance to be involved in your area…Residents are invited to the Hall Green South Ward Forum Meeting on 12th December 2018 at 7pm, Highfield Hall, Highfield Road, B28 0HS.
+Come along, meet your councillor and have your say on local issues and hear updates regarding what is happening in the ward.

 Please let us know if you have any access issues or special/particular requirements as soon as possible.

 Contact: Kay Thomas, Community Governance Manager, Tel: 0121 675 5664; e-mail: firstname.lastname@example.org.